A proposal is a written offer to solve a technical problem

 with the pictograph often found in newspapers can easily

-that a newspaper has indicated the number of workers
+a newspaper has indicated the number of workers in a certain

-in a certain industry by a series of drawings of identical
+industry by a series of drawings of identical over-alled

-except the last man, who is worth only 3,000 and consequently
+man, who is worth only 3,000 and consequently lacks part

-lacks part of the left side of his anatomy.
-Such a pictograph
+of the left side of his anatomy.
+Such a pictograph may

-may be dramatic but it is not precise.
-A curve plotted
+be dramatic but it is not precise.
+A curve plotted on

-on coordinate paper, on the other hand, can be fairly
+coordinate paper, on the other hand, can be fairly precise

-trained reader, it may also be dramatic, but the dramatic
+reader, it may also be dramatic, but the dramatic element

-element is a secondary, rather than a primary consideration.
+is a secondary, rather than a primary consideration.
+This

 qualified by reference to the intended reader, should